fiduswriter/simple-datatables/data.md

 Pass an object of data to populate the table.

-You can set both the headings and rows with `headings` and `rows` properties, respectively.
+You can set both the headings and rows with `headings` and `data` properties, respectively.
 The headings property is optional.

 ```javascript
 var myData = {